bionlplab/medtext/medtext-docs/getting_started.md

 # Quickstart

-This section runs through a pipeline for common tasks to analyze the radiology reports.
+This section runs through a pipeline for common tasks to analyze the clinical notes and reports.

 ## Working with data

 See [this doc](pipeline/data_conversion.md).

-## Running RadText
+## Running medtext

 You can configure the input file names in `run_pipeline.sh`.
-Then use the following command to run RadText's pipeline:
+Then use the following command to run medtext's pipeline:

 ```bash
 $ bash run_pipeline.sh